Decision making tools from sociocracy in this article

 Next time you find yourself in a debate style discussion, try one of these two sentences:

 More a principle than a tool, sociocracy, like all frameworks building on distributed power, pushes authority to the teams on the “lowest” or most specific level.
-Those small teams will be the people who do operational work in that domain and have a defined area of responsibility and authority to govern their own team’s work.
+Those small teams will be the people who do operational work in that domain and have a defined area of responsibility and authority to govern their own team’s work, a key ingredient of self-management.
 As often as you can, let the people decide who are going to end up doing the work.
 There is much more to say about organizational structure but I promised easy, accessible tools, so let’s keep it simple.

 A common reaction here is “but if we are all equals, shouldn’t we all decide together?”
 Although this sounds so intriguingly logical, it simply doesn’t carry over into reality.
 It is not how people are wired.
 In a large group, individuals will dominate the discussion or struggle to make themselves heard.
 Or they will disengage and give up on getting heard.
 Is that what we have in mind when we all want to be equals?
 Not really.

-A helpful solution is baked into sociocracy.
+A helpful solution is baked into sociocracy for decision making in small groups.
 It is not a compromise between small groups and an all-inclusive approach.
 It is truly a both-and: we include everyone by hearing their input.
-The input is taken into the team where they have the ability to engage with the input and come to a decision.
+The input is taken into the team where they can engage with the input and come to a decision.
 A group can go through multiple iterations of feedback.
 Decreasing the number of decision-makers while increasing the number of input-givers is the best of both worlds.

 With more input and more deliberation, your organization’s decisions will get better.
 Oftentimes, decisions also get faster.

 There is a side-effect of small group mandate that is big for me.
 I can relax.
 I don’t have to take care of everything.
-I don’t have to have an opinion.
+Not everything requires my opinion.
 We all have to make so many decisions every day that many of us are grateful not having to make one.
 Similar to rounds, small group mandate protects us from being too attached to our own opinions.

 We have seen implementations where a team rushed to make a decision which they knew was controversial as soon as sociocracy was implemented.
 Finally they were in charge and could just do as they pleased.
 Response by those affected?
 Big outrage.
 What had gone wrong?
 Decrease the number of decision-makers and increase the level of feedback.
 The interesting things is, you will get the feedback.
 Before making a decision, the feedback can be called input.
 After some decisions, the word to describe feedback may be outrage!